ASoelvsten/IX-ML-Resources/README.md

 - Notebook 1.2 on graph neural networks (GNNs): <a href="https://colab.research.google.com/drive/1WsQRzTaUxV9jRhtmy7aVuLPlbyt8O0KZ?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+See also S. Azzolin: A hands-on introduction to Graph Deep Learning, with examples in PyTorch Geometric.
+The course can be found on [YouTube](https://www.youtube.com/watch?v=D_QZy_s5HRI).

 ### Transformers (and NLP)